Best MagSafe Charger for iPhone 17 (2026): 3 Top Picks

 The non-obvious bottleneck is the brick.

-With a Qi2.2-rated pad and that same 30W adapter on the iPhone 17 Pro, we saw full charging speed sustained through the first half of the charge before thermal throttling kicked in.
-The pad ran warm early on but never hot enough to throw a warning, and wattage tapered cleanly past the halfway point, exactly as Apple documents.
+With a Qi2.2-rated pad and a 30W adapter on the iPhone 17 Pro, full charging speed holds through the first half of the charge before thermal throttling kicks in, then wattage tapers past the halfway point, exactly as Apple documents.

 A few details that matter for buying.